 There are so many skills to be practiced with pattern blocks.
 My favorite uses are for practicing symmetry and understanding tessellations.
 A set of pattern block cards can help younger children learn the ropes, while these activity cards provide fun independent challenges for children who are a little older.

 Playing with a 100’s board can go a long way in helping children with number sense.
-Besides practicing counting 1-100, a hundreds board can teach number patterns, skip counting, multiples, odds & evens, prime numbers, factors, fractions, decimals, percentages, and rounding.
-A hundreds board is a GREAT tool to have around the house.
+Besides practicing counting 1-100, a hundred board can teach number patterns, skip counting, multiples, odds & evens, prime numbers, factors, fractions, decimals, percentages, and rounding.
+A hundred board is a GREAT tool to have around the house.

 Learning Resources Deluxe Fraction Tower SetLearning Resources Plastic Pattern Blocks (Set of 250)Wooden Toys Hundred Board Montessori 1-100 Consecutive Numbers Wooden Educational Game for Kids with Storage Bag